trywilco/wilcosdk/Quests Creation/Quest Configuration Files.md

 id: a unique quest identifier.
 Should not change.
 3-50 characters, must begin with a letter.
 Accepted characters are A-Z, a-z, 0-9, and "_" | mandatory
 title: Quest title.
 2-80 characters.
 All characters are accepted.
 "Funnel Drop" in the sample below | mandatory
 description: Quest description.
 All characters are accepted.
 "What's worse.." in the sample below | mandatory
 slogan: Quest slogan.
 2-1000 characters.
-"It's time for.." in the sample below| mandatory
+"It's time for.." in the sample below | mandatory
 level: Quest level. beginner/intermediate/advance | mandatory
+learningObjectives: Bulletpoints stating what users will learn to do in the quest | mandatory
+- learning_objective_1
+- learning_objective_2
+- ...
 duration: Estimated number of hours required to finish the quest | mandatory
 resources: A list of resources that should be avaiable to the user when quest begins | optional
 - resource_1